rishikasikhakolli/mgt3745-hw4/context/ARCHITECTURE.md

 **Supersedes:** ADR-001

 ### Context
 Data that leaves the browser includes the contents of the review submission, timestamp, and metadata.
-The vendor is Cloudfare, Inc. It would be under Cloudfare's terms for serverless execution and storage.
+The vendor is Cloudflare, Inc. It would be under Cloudflare's terms for serverless execution and storage.
 I am responsible for data governance and making sure data is validated and secure.

 ### Decision
 Move the text review entry storage from 'localStorage' to a backend API in Cloudflare.
 The interactions henceforth would occur via HTTP endpoints and parameterized statements to prevent vulnerabilities.